 However, a parent or eligible student may object to the release of this information.
-Any objection must be made in writing to the principal within ten school days of the student's first day of instruction for this school year.
+Any objection must be made through the online forms packet within ten school days of the student's first day of instruction for this school year.
 [See Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, included in the forms packet.]